ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 ## The colors don't properly update

 I have one mainColor that I stock in my state, which worked fine when the site is loaded but didn't always update afterward.
 This problem was fixed when I started using animate presence in the app component, which also fixes the problem I had with intro animations not always triggering when (except when you reloaded the page).

+I had a lot of similar problems with animating the colors, but I either removed the animation (and then it gets the color automatically updated from styled-component) or I update the animate animation (from framer-motion) when the color changes, and then it fixes it.